processone/tsung/docs/introduction.rst

 Erlang is a *concurrency-oriented* programming language.
-Tsung is based on the Erlang OTP (Open Transaction Platform) and inherits several characteristics from Erlang:
+Tsung is based on the Erlang OTP (Open Telecom Platform) and inherits several characteristics from Erlang: